 The Clinton Gymnastics Academy, located at 7201 Old Alexandria Ferry Road, is looking for several students interested in teaching gymnastics, dance, and karate classes and to help with leading birthday parties.
 Successful applicants will have a positive attitude, customer service skills, organizational skills, and the ability to sing and be silly as needed.
 The positions will be part time and hours may vary depending on the classes taught.
 The salary range is $8-$12 based on experience, but no experience is required to apply.
 For more information contact Fletcher White at 301-877-5122.

-The Mayor Marion S. Barry Summer Youth Employment Program (SYEP) is a locally funded initiative sponsored by the Department of Employment Services (DOES) that provides District youth ages 14 to 21 with enriching and constructive summer work experiences through subsidized placements in the private and government sectors.
-For information visit summer.dc.gov and summerjobs.dc.gov.
+The Mayor Marion S. Barry Summer Youth Employment Program (SYEP) is a locally funded initiative sponsored by the Department of Employment Services (DOES) that provides District youth ages 14 to 24 with enriching and constructive summer work experiences through subsidized placements in the private and government sectors.
+Contact the Office of Youth Services at (202) 698-3492, email firstname.lastname@example.org. or visit their website at https://does.dc.gov/service/mayor-marion-s-barry-s...

 The Maryland Department of Budget and Management operates an on-line employment center with a searchable database of job listings.
 The listing includes a variety of summer positions, including internships for students.
 For information and to search for jobs visit their website at http://www.jobaps.com/MD.